smaboshe/jombo/README.md

 This is all very new to me so if you have contributions, bring them but be gentle.

+## What's up with the name?

+I think the names of things matter ([Genesis 2:19](http://www.biblegateway.com/passage/?search=Genesis%202:19&version=ESV)).

+The name "bootstrap" was an obvious choice but this is not the official [Bootstrap](http://twitter.github.com/bootstrap/) gem.
+Besides, the name was already taken on [RubyGems](http://rubygems.org/gems/bootstrap).

+The project started out being called `pcs_bootstrap` (PCS for [Pencil Case Studios](http://pencilcasestudios.com)).
+That name was descriptive, perhaps, but didn't have personality.
+So, I turned from English to look at options in some of the Zambian languages.
+The word "jombo" means "boot" in several vernacular languages in Zambia.

+Jombos are for getting work done but they can be awkward and funny.
+Since I was a kid I've always thought of jombos as fun.
+To this day I can't think of, or say "jombo" without smiling (even just a little).

+So there you have it ... and you didn't even want to know!

 ## Setup

 In a Rails 3.1.x project add the gem to your assets group in your `Gemfile`.
 It is currently in beta: